Spousal Support in Arizona (Spousal Maintenance & Alimony in Arizona) | Arizona Alimony Laws

 Can Spousal Maintenance Be Discharged in Bankruptcy?

-If you are filing for divorce and believe that spousal maintenance may be an issue, it is a good idea for you to get help from one of the experienced family law attorneys at Cantor Law Group.
-Our attorneys can analyze your finances and the factors that the court considers to provide you with an assessment of whether spousal maintenance is likely to be ordered.
-We can also help with petitions to modify and petitions to enforce existing orders.
+If you are filing for divorce and believe that spousal maintenance may be an issue, it is a good idea for you to get help from one of the experienced Arizona family law attorneys at Cantor Law Group.
+Our divorce attorneys can analyze your finances and the factors under the alimony guidelines that the court considers to provide you with an assessment of whether spousal maintenance is likely to be ordered.
+We can also help with petitions to modify and petitions to enforce existing orders stemming from your Arizona divorce case.
 Call us today at 602.254.8880 or request a free consultation by filling out our online contact form.